This post contains affiliate links.

 • Laundry sorter – darks/lights/colors: Nothing is more disorganizing to a closet than dirty clothes all over the floor.
 Sorters instantly keep floors tidy.

-• Storage baskets – IKEA, Target, The Container Store, Organize.com, etc.: Everything from sweaters/sweatshirts, jewelry, undergarments, belts, hats, and shoes can be organized and easy to reach and find using storage baskets-no more tumbling clothes falling off high shelves (and thus the daily tackling of you I mentioned earlier).
+• Storage baskets – IKEA, Target, The Container Store, amazon.com, etc.: Everything from sweaters/sweatshirts, jewelry, undergarments, belts, hats, and shoes can be organized and easy to reach and find using storage baskets-no more tumbling clothes falling off high shelves (and thus the daily tackling of you I mentioned earlier).

 • Labeler or Polaroid/Digital camera: Use a labeler to identify what shoes are in what boxes, or, better yet, take a picture of it for a quick and easy “look-see”.
 For those of you who practice being “green”, you can use and label your shoe boxes to keep shoes organized (and keep those seasonal “strappies” tucked away during the winter months).